jakob-lilliemarck/fx-mq-jobs/README.md

 - Not an event bus.
 Jobs are **commands** (imperative) that execute specific actions, not **events** (declarative) that multiple handlers observe.

 ## Usage
+**IMPORTANT** - Running blocking code within job handlers may starve the listener.
+If you need to run blocking jobs in your handler, ensure the listener runs in a separate thread.
+Blocking the listener will cause long running transactions, and will trigger sqlx slow query warnings in the logs.

+### Configure the listener
 ```rust
 use fx_jobs::{Handler, RegistryBuilder, Listener, LeaseRenewer};